 Bostonia is published in print three times a year and updated weekly on the web.

 Marsh Chapel stands at the heart of Boston University.
-You may have walked by the chapel a thousand times and never stepped in.
-Maybe you may visited weekly as a student, or you listen to its Sunday service broadcast live on WBUR, BU’s National Public Radio station.
-Even if you’re a frequent visitor, you may not know the chapel’s curious history.
+You may have worshiped in the chapel as a student, or walked by it a thousand times, but never learned about its unique history.
 Start in Vermont, add a fire, a swamp, and a ghost tower, and you’ve got some of the elements of this captivating tale.

-In this virtual tour, featuring video, audio, archival photos, and 360° photography, Brother Larry Whitney (STH’09,’18), University chaplain for community life, explains how Marsh Chapel came to be, and some of the creative challenges, controversial choices, and intriguing twists that happened along the way.
+Now, you can take a virtual tour, featuring video, audio, archival photos, and 360° photography.
+Brother Larry Whitney (STH’09,’18), University chaplain for community life, explains how Marsh Chapel came to be, and some of the creative challenges, controversial choices, and intriguing twists along the way.

 “The story of this chapel is the story of the University’s values,” Whitney says.
 “From the cornerstones to the stained glass windows to the unexpected layout inside, Marsh Chapel embodies the progressive ideals that lie at the heart of BU.”